Lost cat – what to do if your cat goes missing

 If your cat hasn’t come home, don’t panic!
-Cats will often go ‘missing’ only to arrive home later that evening – or in some cases months later – as though nothing has happened!
+Cats will often go ‘missing’ only to arrive home later that evening – or in some cases months later (see the related links at the bottom of the page) – as though nothing has happened!

 Follow the advice in this guide:

 - Thoroughly check every nook and cranny of your house and any outdoor buildings such as garages and sheds.
 Let your neighbours know and ask them to do the same.

 - Create flyers and posters including a good description of your cat, the gender, age, colour, eye colour and any distinguishing features they may have.
 Make sure you include a photo and your phone number, then distribute them around your local area.